 S. A. Leavesley/Sarah James is a poet, fiction writer, journalist and editor, fitting words around life and life around words.

-How to Grow Matches, published by Against the Grain Press in 2018, is her seventh poetry title and available to order at Shop.
+How to Grow Matches, published by Against the Grain Press in 2018, is her seventh poetry title and available from the Shop.
 Overton Poetry Prize winner 2015, she is author of four other poetry collections, two poetry pamphlets, a touring poetry-play and a novella, Kaleidoscope.
-A sequel novella, Always Another Twist, is also scheduled for publication in 2018.
+The sequel novella, Always Another Twist.

 Sarah’s poetry has won or been shortlisted for many prizes, with individual poems published by the Financial Times, the Guardian, The Forward Book of Poetry 2016, on Worcestershire buses and in the Blackpool Illuminations.

 A member of the National Association of Writers in Education, she is an experienced workshop facilitator.
 She has been a festival poet in residence in a church and café, as well as a library residency on the West Midlands’ Adopt a Poem scheme.

 Other recent commissioned work includes an article, photos and poem for the Wellcome Collection, poetryfilms for Disappear Here’s Coventry ring road project, and a Camaraderie collaboration for Ledbury Poetry Festival 2017.